JeremyACase/ubiquia/README.md

         # Ensure the Communication Service exposes this adapter's endpoints
         exposeViaCommService: true

-      # This is the endpoint of the agent that the adapter will interact with when it
+      # This is the endpoint of the component that the adapter will interact with when it
       # receives upstream traffic.
       endpoint: /upload-image